 2. Why is the 2nd ionization energies of the elements of group I higher than those of the elements of group II?

 The alkali metals have one electron in their outermost shell, they lose this electron to attain the noble gas configuration.
 The 2nd electron in case of alkali metals is to be removed from a cation which is highly stable.
 But in case of alkaline earth metals, they have 2 electrons in their outermost shell, therefore they need to lose two electrons in order to attain stability.
 The 2nd electron in alkaline earth metals is to be removed from a nation which is yet to acquire the stable noble gas configuration.
-Therefore the removal of 2nd electron in case of alkaline earth metals requires much less energy than that in case of alkali metals.
+Therefore the removal of the 2nd electron in case of alkaline earth metals requires much less energy than that in case of alkali metals.

-3. What books should I study and which books are to be used as reference for JEE?
+3. What books should I study and which books are to be used as a reference for JEE?

 Go through NCERT for class 11, this book contains all the details in a very precise way.
 A thorough study of this book can help you to understand the fundamental concepts.
 The important points in the book are mentioned properly and hence it is the most student-friendly book.
 For practice use the books by O. P. Tandon for inorganic chemistry.
 J. D. Lee is a very conceptual book and can be used as a reference.